pacifics/PassDao/README.md

 #### DAO and Project Smart Contract ("DappScan")
 Used for the management and display of the upgrades and projects from the beginning of the application.
 One Pass DAO smart contract, a meta project and a project smart contract for each project.
+Includes links to the actual Committee Room, share manager and token manager smart contracts.
 No public function.

 #### Committee Room Smart Contract ("Committees")